Active Group Games for Kids in Fun Ways to Keep Children Engaged

 For a fun and light-hearted activity, try Balloon Pop.
 You’ll need a balloon for each child.
 Each player ties a balloon to their ankle and tries to pop others’ balloons while protecting their own.
 The last player with an unpopped balloon wins.

 This game promotes agility, speed, and coordination.
 It’s also great for smaller spaces, making it perfect for indoor play.
-Kids will love the excitement and challenge of trying to protect their balloons while dodging others.
+Kids will love the excitement and challenge of protecting their balloons while dodging others’.

 8. Simon Says